english-blog/english-blog.github.io/_posts/2012-03-04-the-secret-letters-of-the-monk-who-sold-his-ferrari-robin-sharma-book-review.md

 ### Life's Simplest Pleasures are Life's Greatest Joys

-Most people don't discover whats more important in their lives until they are too old to do anything about it.
+Most people don't discover what's more important in their lives until they are too old to do anything about it.
 They spend many of their best years pursuing things that matter little in the end.
 While society invites us to fill our lives with material objects, the best part of us knows that the most basic pleasures are the one that enriches us.
 We all have a wealth of simple blessings around us - waiting to be counted.
 As we do, our happiness grows.
 Our gratitude expands.
 And each day becomes a breathtaking gift.

 ### The Purpose of Life is to Love